 While we are on the subject of yellows (and purples), let’s consider treat swap ideas.
 Treat swaps can happen 3 times a week, meaning 3 times you can swap a yellow or a purple for your day and exchange something for it.

-For example, instead of eating a full purple container of grapes one day, you can exchange them for 2 mini boxes of raisins and count them as your purple and use up one of your treat swaps for the week.
-Another “less” filing purple option is fruit juice 4 ounces or 1/2 cup.
+For example, instead of eating a full purple container of grapes one day, you can exchange them for 2 mini boxes of raisins and count them as your purple.
+That uses up one of your treat swaps for the week.
+Another “less” filing purple option is fruit juice 4 ounces or 1/2 cup for a purple treat swap.
 A 5 0unce glass of wine, YES wine, is a yellow treat swap!
-Make sure to check out the “Treats and Beverage Substitutions” section of the food lists and see what else you might want to swap!
+Make sure to check out the “Treats and Beverage Substitutions” section of the food lists.
+You can see what else you might want to swap!

 On that bright note, I am going to close this LONG, LONG post.
 I hope it helps you on your journey towards your goals.